slimui/authentication-service/README.md

 )
 ```

+## Access Patterns

+**\_id and email**

+The majority of queries and updates will be done using the \_id or or email address to look up a given user.

+**productlinks.productName + productlinks.foreignKey**

+_NOTE: this access pattern is not implemented yet, but is supported_

+It is possible to look up a given user by the product name and foreign key given the set of indexes and uniqueness criteria.

 ## API

 All endpoints are written as [@bufferapp/micro-rpc](https://github.com/hharnisc/micro-rpc) endpoints.
 If you're using JS there is a client: https://github.com/bufferapp/micro-rpc-client